largecats/spark-notes/glossary.md

 /country=c/
 ```

 folders by country, see [here](https://mungingdata.com/apache-spark/partitionby/).
+When reading data, can filter by partition to skip unneeded data.

 **Memory partition** Partitions of data in memory used by computation in Spark.
 E.g.,